lextm/blog/_posts/2011/2011-4-23-bigdipper-light-plan-b-for-repository-hosting.md

 ---
+description: 'This post is about the new repository hosting plan for #SNMP.'
+excerpt_separator: <!--more-->
 layout: post
-title: "BigDipper Light: Plan B for Repository Hosting"
-description: "This post is about the new repository hosting plan for #SNMP."
-tags: SNMP
 permalink: /bigdipper-light-plan-b-for-repository-hosting-495c9abe4e27
-excerpt_separator: <!--more-->
+tags: snmp google
+title: 'BigDipper Light: Plan B for Repository Hosting'
 ---
 We just started to enjoy some of the benefits of switching to Mercurial,